On the low dimensional cohomology groups of the IA-automorphism group of a free group of rank three: (Co)homology groups of

 In this section, we give combinatorial group theoretic descriptions of low dimensional (co)homology groups of $\mathrm{IA}_n$.
 In particular, by using it, we study the second and the third (co)homology groups of $\mathrm{IA}_3$.

-Since $\mathrm{IA}_3$ is not finitely presentable due to Krsti\'{c} and McCool \cite{Krs}, it immediately turns out that $H_2(\mathrm{IA}_3, \Z)$ is not finitely generated.
-This fact is also reproved by Bestvina, Bux and D. Margalit \cite{Bes}.
+Since $\mathrm{IA}_3$ is not finitely presentable due to Krsti\'{c} and McCool \cite{Krs}, there is a possibility that $H_2(\mathrm{IA}_3, \Z)$ is not finitely generated.
+Bestvina, Bux and D. Margalit \cite{Bes} showed that $H_2(\mathrm{IA}_3, \Z)$ is not finitely generated.
 It is a natural problem to give an explicit generating set of $H_2(\mathrm{IA}_3,\Z)$.
 However, if we approach this problem, we immediately face the difficulties coming from the complexity of the structure of the group of relators among Magnus generators of $\mathrm{IA}_3$.
 In order to make the problem more easy, we consider the rationalization of the problem.
 After this, we can use the representation theory of the general linear group $\mathrm{GL}(n,\Q)$, and its highest weight theory.
 But, it is still too complicated to give a complete answer to the above problem.
 In the following, we give partial results for this problem.